brien17/ProductionLineTrackerGUI/README.md

 ![Demonstration of program running](docs/ProductionLineTrackerGif.gif)

 ## Getting started

-To run this program you will need to have the Java Runtime Environment installed.<br> Available here: https://java.com<br>
+1. To run this program you will need to have the Java Runtime Environment installed.<br> Available here: https://java.com<br>
-Then simply download the zip of this repository and extract it.
-Then run the file named "ProductionLineTrackerGUI.jar".
+2. Click the "Clone or download" button.
+3. Click the "Download ZIP" button.
+4. Extract the downloaded folder.
+5. In the extracted folder, run the "ProductionLineTrackerGUI.jar" file.

 The program should open up in a new window.

 ## Built with